ionic-team/capacitor-assets/README.md

 This tool will create and/or update the web app manifest used in your project, and supports both the older `manifest.json` file and the newer `manifest.webmanifest` files, preferring `manifest.webmanifest` when no existing manifest is found.

 By default, the tool will look for the manifest file in `public`, `src`, and `www` in that order.
-Use the flag `--webManifestPath` to specify the exact path to your web app manifest.
+Use the flag `--pwaManifestPath` to specify the exact path to your web app manifest.

 ### Help